JayWalker512/CryptoNoter/README.md

 `"Plug & Play" Installation` `Set Up Within 10 Mins`<br />
 In-Browser Javascript XMR miner for websites / Payout towards personal XMR wallet<br />
 Built for in-browser javascript mining on any Monero pools.
 0% Commission.
 100% Payout
+* You can set up CryptoNoter wthin 10 minutes if you have basic knowledge of server set-up

 ## Why This Project Is Created
 * Websites that use Javscript browser miners (Coinhive, Crypto-Loot, etc) are specifically targeted by most anti-virus softwares including the built-in Windows Defender.
 When visitors visit these websites, they will be notified that malicious codes / viruses have been detected on these websites.
 Well, you should know how such notification affects the website.
 In addition, you get charged up to 30% commission by these javscript mining platform.